Mendelssohn's

 music inspired by specific plays interspersed with vignettes from these plays.

-outstanding throughout the first half.
+throughout the first half.

-orchestra for selections from "The Tempest," Op.109 by Sibelius.
+joined the orchestra for selections from "The Tempest," Op.109 by Sibelius.
 This

 mysterious and wonderful score is the last major work written by Sibelius prior

-to what has become know as the "Silence of Jarvenpaa," the 32 years at
+to what has become know as the "Silence of Jarvenpaa," the 32 years at the close

-well chosen selections from the Shakespeare between and within gestures from the
+chosen selections from the Shakespeare between and within gestures from the

 orchestra.
-Here and in the Mendelssohn "Midsummer Night's Dream" that
+Here and in the Mendelssohn "Midsummer Night's Dream" that closed the

-to the Shakespeare that inspired these works, which is easily lost in concert
+Shakespeare that inspired these works, which is easily lost in concert

 performances of such distractingly gorgeous music.

-musical interpretation of the Sibelius was the high-point of the evening.
+The musical interpretation of the Sibelius was the high-point of the evening.

 Confident string playing absolutely took over the place.
 From the full ringing